rainlanguage/docs.rainprotocol.xyz/docs/guides/Getting Started/3-gating-your-sale-with-nfts.md

 Now we need to link the required ticket-like NFT to the Tier.

-As before, we will create a new file called `deployTierContract.js` and import it into `index.js` like so: `import deployTierContract from "./deployTierContract.js";`.
+As before, we will create a new file called `deployTier.js` and import it into `index.js` like so: `import deployTier from "./deployTier.js";`.

 This tier contract needs to use the Gated NFT created previously, so must include `gatedNFTContract` as a parameter: